Group is dedicated to the implementation of oil and gas exploration and

 LUKOIL joined the project in 1997.
 The operator is Karachaganak Petroleum Operating B.V.
 Parties to the project include: Shell — 29.25% (co-operator), ENI — 29.25% (co-operator), Chevron — 18%, LUKOIL — 13.5% and KazMunaiGaz — 10%.
 The total number of staff is around 4.5 thousand people.
 The field is developed in accordance with the Final Production Sharing Agreement signed in November 1997 effective for a period of 40 years.

 The Tengiz field (one of the world's largest fields) and Korolevskoye field that are part of the Tengiz project are located in the Atyrau region in Kazakhstan, 150 km away from the city of Atyrau.

 LUKOIL joined the project in December 1997.
 The project's operator is Tengizchevroil LLP.
 Parties to the project include: Chevron — 50%, ExxonMobil — 25%, KazMunaiGaz — 20%, LUKOIL (Lukarco) — 5%.

 The fields are developed under the agreement made in April 1993 effective for a period of 40 years.
 The total number of Tengizchevroil staff is around 3.5 thousand people.

-In 2016, LUKOIL's share of production at the Tengiz field came to over 1.4 mln t of oil and 0.5 bn m3 of gas.
 Today, all the project's crude oil is shipped via the Caspian Pipeline Consortium (CPC).

 Caspian Pipeline Consortium